Doxuno

 INSURANCE

-Insurance Requirements: Subcontractor shall maintain, at Subcontractor's sole expense, the following insurance coverage throughout the duration of this Agreement and for a period of two (2) years following final completion:
+Insurance Requirements: Subcontractor shall maintain, at its sole expense, throughout the term and for two (2) years after final completion:

-Commercial General Liability: Minimum coverage of $2,000,000 per occurrence / $4,000,000 aggregate, including premises/operations, products/completed operations, personal and advertising injury, contractual liability, and independent contractors coverage.
+Commercial General Liability: minimum coverage of $2,000,000 per occurrence / $4,000,000 aggregate, including premises/operations, products/completed operations, and contractual liability.

-Workers' Compensation: Coverage as required by the laws of the state where the work is performed, with employer's liability limits of not less than $500,000 per accident, $500,000 disease per employee, and $500,000 disease policy limit.
+Workers’ Compensation: as required by the law of the State of California, with employer’s-liability limits of not less than $500,000.

-Commercial Automobile Liability: Minimum combined single limit of $1,000,000 per accident, covering all owned, hired, and non-owned vehicles used in connection with the work.
+Commercial Automobile Liability: minimum combined single limit of $1,000,000 per accident for owned, hired, and non-owned vehicles.

-Additional Insured: GC and the Project Owner shall be named as additional insureds on Subcontractor's general liability and auto liability policies.
-Subcontractor's insurance shall be primary and non-contributory with respect to any insurance maintained by GC or the Project Owner.
+Additional Insured: the GC and the Project Owner shall be named as additional insureds on a primary and non-contributory basis.

 OSHA COMPLIANCE AND SAFETY

-Subcontractor shall comply with all applicable federal, state, and local safety laws, regulations, and standards, including but not limited to the Occupational Safety and Health Act of 1970, 29 U.S.C. §§651 et seq., the Construction Industry Safety and Health Standards at 29 C.F.R.
-Part 1926, the Hazard Communication Standard at 29 C.F.R. §1910.1200, and all applicable state safety regulations and state-plan OSHA programs.
+Subcontractor shall comply with all applicable safety laws and standards, including the Occupational Safety and Health Act of 1970, 29 U.S.C. §§651 et seq., the Construction Industry Standards at 29 C.F.R.
+Part 1926, the Hazard Communication Standard at 29 C.F.R. §1910.1200, and applicable state-plan OSHA programs.
+Subcontractor shall provide and enforce PPE, conduct safety meetings, maintain required safety records (including OSHA 300 logs), immediately report all incidents to the GC, comply with the GC’s site-specific safety plan, and ensure all equipment and scaffolding are in safe condition.
+The GC may remove from the project any worker who violates safety rules.

 PERMITS AND INSPECTIONS